david-yost/BookNotes/the-simple-path-to-wealth.md

 ### Chapter 9 - The Big Ugly Event
 - The crash of 1929 was the worst financial collapse the market has ever seen.
 - There are two possible economic disasters that can destroy wealth on a major scale, the first is a deflationary depression like 1929, the second is hyperinflation.
-- During a deflationary cycle you're incentivised to wait to purchase something like a house because the longer it trends downward the cheaper real estate gets and the rates of purchasing a house, while inflantionary environments encourage buying now because tomorrow it might be more expensive.
+- During a deflationary cycle you're incentivized to wait to purchase something like a house because the longer it trends downward the cheaper real estate gets and the rates of purchasing a house, while inflationary environments encourage buying now because tomorrow it might be more expensive.
 - The VTSAX wealth-building strategy hedges somewhat against inflation assuming the market follows the inflationary trend.

+### Chapter 10 - Keep It Simple: Considerations and Tools
+**Three Considerations**
+1. In what stage of your investing life are you?
+The wealth accumulation stage or the wealth preservation stage?
+Or perhaps a blend of the two?
+2. What level of risk do you find acceptable?
+3. Is your investment horizon long term or short term?

+- There is no such thing as risk-free investment, even if you put your money in an insured bank account your interest may not outpace inflation which could reduce your spending power.
+- Your investment stage is not tied to your age, but rather wether you are adding to your investments or calling upon them to provide income for you.
+- F-You money is critical and requires being consistent about building it, it's never too late to start.
+- Don't be too hasty to think short term, life expectancy is continually increasing and depending on how early you retire you could have a long investment horizon.

+**The Three Tools**
+1. Stocks: VTSAX (Vanguard Tool Stock Market Index Fund).
+Stocks provide the best returns over time and serve as our inflation hedge.
+This is our core wealth building tool.
+2. Bonds: VBTLX (Vanguard Total Bond Market Index Fund).
+Bonds provide income, tend to smooth out the rough ride of stocks, and serve as our deflation hedge.
+3. Cash: Cash is good to have around to cover routine expenses and meet emergencies.
+Cash is also king during times of deflation.
+The more prices drop, the more your cash can buy.